 As with any worthwhile life journey, Shari’s path to art has been far from straight.
 With the exception of two years selling her ceramic sculptures at the Sawdust Festival in Laguna Beach, California and a brief stint as a docent for Orange County’s temporary collection of Mark di Suvero sculptures, art took a back seat and she taught social science courses at Penn State University.
 Shari subsequently transitioned to government service, where she had the opportunity to live overseas and spend the next ten years working for NATO and exploring Europe.

-Today, Shari lives in Moab, Utah and though she occasionally needs to stock shelves and wait tables (so much for that Ph.D!) she is finally able to pursue art sort of full-time.
+Today, Shari lives in Moab, Utah where she and her husband run a small Airbnb and she is finally able to pursue art sort of full-time.